sturdy-dev/codeball-action/README.md

 # CODEBALL &mdash; AI CODE REVIEW 🔮

-Codeball is a code review AI which approves Pull Requests that a human would have approved.
-Spend less time waiting, save time and money.
+Codeball is a code review AI that scores Pull Requests on a grade from 0 _(needs careful review)_ to 1 _(you should merge this!)_

-The AI identifies and approves safe contributions, so that you get to focus your energy on the tricky ones.
+Use Codeball to add labels to help you focus, to auto approve PRs, and more.
+The Codeball action is easy to use (sane defaults), and is highly customizeable to fit your workflow when needed.

-* Labels PRs when they should be reviewed with caution
+🏷 Labels PRs when you should **review with caution**  – Stay sharp, get alerted when a PR needs to be reviewed with caution

-* Identifies and **approves** or labels safe PRs
+✅ Identifies and **approves** or labels safe PRs – Save less time on reviewing easy PRs, focus your energy on what's important

-* Great defaults, fully customizable and programmable with GitHub Actions
+🏖 **Great defaults**, fully customizable and programmable with GitHub Actions

 ## GitHub Action